Please Join Us!

-- something you are passionate about
+- Something you are passionate about

 - LGBTQIA+ identity

-- the concept of firsts
+- The concept of connections

-The possibilities are endless!
 If you want to give a Rainbow Talk but are struggling to find a topic, feel free to reach out to us at [email protected], and we will be happy to help you find a topic that fits you.

 By the way, gaining professional speaking experience by giving a Rainbow Talk will make an excellent line-item for your resume.
 Also, it could really help your application stand out if you choose to transfer to a four-year university.